Alexei Mishin: Coaching career

 Mishin graduated from university with a degree in mechanics and his dissertation focused on the mechanical base of figure skating technique.
 He started with coaching junior ladies to success at national and international competitions, but later switched to men's singles.
 He rapidly became a well-known coach, due to his training methods that made the skaters learn jumps very quickly.
 In addition, he has authored several books on the biomechanics of figure skating and jumps which have been published in Russia, Germany, China, Japan and several other countries.

 Mishin prefers to work with men's single skaters.
 The most successful students are Alexei Urmanov the 1994 Winter Olympics champion, Alexei Yagudin the 2002 Winter Olympics сhampion, a four-time World Champion (1998, 1999, 2000, 2002), and Evgeni Plushenko the 2006 Winter Olympics champion, 2014 Winter Olympics gold medalist, two-time Olympic silver medalist, and three-time World champion.
 Plushenko came to Mishin without his parents when he was eleven years old.
 Then Mishin became Plushenko's father figure, both on and off the ice.
 Since that time, they have been working together for nearly twenty years.

 Plushenko later described Mishin as "Professor Higgins", a character from George Bernard Shaw's play Pygmalion:

-His current male students include Evgeni Semenenko, Mikhail Kolyada, Gleb Lutfullin and Andrei Lazukin.

 On the subject of female students, Mishin said in 2009, "better one man of average talent than two super-talented ladies" because "compared with women, men are more sporty and talented and able to learn artistic elements faster" but women are "delicate material":

 Nevertheless, one of his current students is ladies' single skater Elizaveta Tuktamysheva, the 2021 World Silver Medalist, the 2015 World champion, the 2015 European champion, the 2014–15 Grand Prix Final champion and the 2013 Russian national champion.
 On the junior level, she is the 2012 Youth Olympics champion, 2011 World Junior silver medalist, and 2010–11 JGP Final silver medalist.

-His current female students also include: Sofia Samodurova, Anastasiia Guliakova and Maria Dmitrieva.
+His students include: Evgeni Semenenko, Gleb Lutfullin, and Sofia Muravieva.